isomerpages/moe-jurongwestpri/pages/SEN and other support information.md

 **Strategies**

-*  Providing positive and timely feedback and praise
+*  Provide positive and timely feedback and praise
-*  Providing organization and structure environment
+*  Provide organization and structure environment
 *  Be clear and firm in rules
 *  Have a fixed schedule/certain way that tasks unfold
 *  Divide big assignments/tasks into manageable chunks
-*  Curbing distractibility (Seating)
+*  Curb distractibility (Seating)
-*  Helping them to follow instructions and directions
+*  Help them to follow instructions and directions
-*  Engaging multiple senses
+*  Engage multiple senses
-*  Helping child to self-monitor
+*  Help child to self-monitor
-*  Carrying out discipline
+*  Carry out discipline